 - Cumulative Company TSR and Compensation Actually Paid: In 2020 and 2021, increases to our share price contributed to higher compensation actually paid values versus the Summary Compensation Table value.
-In 2022, the 23% decrease to our year-end closing share price, plus the forfeiture of our 2019 performance-restricted stock units due to unattained metrics, resulted in a significant reduction compensation actually paid compared to 2021. - Cumulative Company TSR and Cumulative Peer Group TSR: Our cumulative total shareholder return has been at least 38% higher than our peer group average in each of the last three years, which has rewarded our executives, as described below in "Performance Results of Long-Term Incentive Awards". - Net Income and Compensation Actually Paid: Net Income was a metric included in our AIP scorecard each of the last three years.
-Performance was determined based on a percentage of target achieved in each respective year and reflected in final payout amounts. - ROE and Compensation Actually Paid: Return on Equity was a metric included in our AIP scorecard in 2021 and 2022.
+In 2022, the 23% decrease to our year-end closing share price, plus the forfeiture of our 2019 performance-restricted stock units due to unattained metrics, resulted in a significant reduction compensation actually paid compared to 2021.
+In 2023, the above-target achievement of our 2020 performance-restricted stock units resulted in an increase to compensation actually paid compared to 2022. - Cumulative Company TSR and Cumulative Peer Group TSR: Our cumulative total shareholder return has been at least 19% higher than our peer group average in each of the last three years, which has rewarded our executives, as described below in "Performance Results of Long-Term Incentive Awards". - Net Income and Compensation Actually Paid: Net Income was a metric included in our AIP scorecard each of the last four years.
+Performance was determined based on a percentage of target achieved in each respective year and reflected in final payout amounts. - ROE and Compensation Actually Paid: Return on Equity was a metric included in our AIP scorecard in 2021, 2022 and 2023.
 Performance was determined based on a percentage of target achieved in each respective year and reflected in final payout amounts.